An 'online exam' is an exam sat at a location of your choosing, through the internet. At the University of Oxford, we host online exams in Inspera.

 Know the 'mode of completion' for your exam

-Students will use Inspera slightly differently depending on what they are expected to do in each specific exam – this is called the ‘mode of completion’ (or format).
+Students will use Inspera slightly differently depending on what they are expected to do in each specific online exam – this is called the ‘mode of completion’.
 The modes are:

-- Typed Mode: Answers are typed directly into Inspera
+- Typed: Answers are typed directly into Inspera.

-- Mixed Mode: Answers are mainly typed directly in Inspera, with additional handwritten elements (such as graphs or formulae) uploaded into Inspera as a PDF.
+- Typed with supplementary uploads: Answers are mainly typed directly in Inspera, with additional handwritten elements (such as graphs or formulae) scanned and uploaded into Inspera as a PDF.

-Additional technical time for Handwritten / Upload and Mixed Mode exams
+Additional technical time for exams with uploaded elements

-If the mode of completion for your online exam is Handwritten / Upload or Mixed mode, you will have an additional 30-minutes of ‘technical time’ built into your overall exam time in Inspera.
 The technical time is for you to scan, or convert to a PDF, and upload your exam response(s) to Inspera.
 You can do so throughout the exam (after you complete a question, for example) or at the end of your exam writing time.
 It's very important you make sure you reserve your technical time for scanning and uploading only, rather than continuing to work on your answers.
 Otherwise you may run out of time to upload your answers.

-Technical time will not be necessary for Typed Mode exams as you will type your response(s) directly into Inspera.
+Technical time will not be necessary for 'typed' exams as you will type your response(s) directly into Inspera.